Obstacle course racing: Development of the sport

-Spartan Race founder Joe Desena set a goal to take the sport to the Olympics and tapped event and television producer Ian Adamson for the task in 2014.
+Spartan Race founder Joe De Sena set a goal to take the sport to the Olympics and tapped event and television producer Ian Adamson for the task in 2014.
 He subsequently founded the international sporting federation, now known as World Obstacle, the Fédération Internationale de Sport d’Obstacles (FISO), based in Lausanne, Switzerland.
 World Obstacle is a non-profit, member-based sporting organization and the sole world governing body for Obstacle Course Racing.
 As of 2022, World Obstacle had national member federations in 115 countries in four continental regions (Africa, Americas, Asia-Pacific, and Europe), the largest number being in Europe.
 World Obstacle applied for membership of GAISF in 2017, with a goal of having obstacle course racing and related disciplines recognized as an international sport by the International Olympic Committee.

 It has been noted that World Obstacle has no member race organizations.
 As a not-for-profit sporting federation the only members of World Obstacle are national federations (national governing bodies.)
 The members of the national federations are athletes and athlete-based organizations.
 Brands and for-profit corporations are not members of sporting federations but can be recognized or aligned under certain circumstances.

-In 2017, the UIPM (Modern Pentathlon) tested a Laser-run course with obstacles and made an unsuccessful application to add it as a mixed team medal event for the 2020 Summer Olympics.
+In 2017, the UIPM (modern pentathlon) tested a laser-run course with obstacles and made an unsuccessful application to add it as a mixed team medal event for the 2020 Summer Olympics.

 Full medal events for OCR were included for the first time in an International Multisport Games in the 2019 South East Asia Games.
 Medal events were approved for 100 m, 400 m, and 5 km distances.
 The SEA Games are under the regulation of the Southeast Asian Games Federation (SEAGF) with supervision by the International Olympic Committee (IOC) and the Olympic Council of Asia (OCA).

 The sport disciplines of Ninja (modeled after the Japanese television series Sasuke and international adaptations such as American Ninja Warrior) and OCR became self-governing sub-sports of World Obstacle in 2020, in a model similar to Aquatics.
 The first non-commercial (Federation) Ninja World Championships were held in Moscow, Russia in the 2019 Ninja World Championships.

-In August 2020 World Obstacle and the International Parkour Federation (IPF) signed a memorandum of understanding to unify Obstacle Sports worldwide under a governance model similar to Aquatics (FINA).
+In August 2020 World Obstacle and the International Parkour Federation signed a memorandum of understanding to unify Obstacle Sports worldwide under a governance model similar to Aquatics (FINA).
 The MOU expired at the end of 2020.
 IPF had signed an MOU with Gymnastics (FIG) in January 2018, but were unable to come to an agreement and the term expired.

 The OCR 100m international standard format (used in the SEA Games) was first presented in Europe at OCR Polska's 2020 Polish Championships.
-This event has over 80 million Facebook views.

-Athlete Development

-In recent years, obstacle course racing has been emerging onto the college scene in the United States.
-Universities, like Texas A&M University, have launched organizations and club teams that feature obstacle course training.

-World Obstacle provides at-cost athlete and coach development to all member federations.